My, how Michelmores has grown! This Exeter firm's international aspirations have it shaping up nicely.

 Michelmores “probably leans slightly towards favouring people who come from the vacation scheme,” Sacha Pickering reveals.
 “That's because we have a longer amount of time to see what a candidate is really like.”

-Following this, recruiters choose the vac schemers – there are typically 12 spots in total.
-The firm runs two unpaid week-long schemes during the summer.
+Following this, recruiters choose the vac schemers – there are typically 14 spots in total.
+The firm runs two unpaid week-long schemes during the summer in its Exeter HQ.
 Candidates spend their visit in a single department, shadowing various team members and completing a group presentation on a commercial topic on the last day.
 “A lot of people treat this like some kind of 'Apprentice'-style task, but we're actually looking for much more subtle leadership qualities,” confides Sacha Pickering.
 “We want people who speak with authority and can persuade others to see their point of view.”

 During the week, vac schemers attend an hour-long competency-based interview with a member of HR and a partner, who look for evidence of organisational and project management skills, as well as commercial awareness.
 “You need to be prepared, of course,” says Sacha Pickering, “but we don't intend it to be particularly intense.”
 The firm's current trainees backed this up, with one telling us: “Mine was just an expansion on my initial application; there wasn't anything out of the ordinary.”
 Sacha Pickering has this advice for impressing: “Find out which partner will be interviewing you and then tailor your answers to that person's practice area – it'll show that you treat their work seriously.”

-Michelmores generally receives 150 direct applications for a training contract.
+Michelmores generally receives 225 direct applications for a training contract.
 This involves the same online application and video interview.
-From here, successful applicants are invited to attend an assessment day: 12 hopefuls are assessed in Exeter, while six are in Bristol.
+From here, successful applicants are invited to attend an assessment day: 12 hopefuls are assessed in Exeter, while six are assessed in Bristol and in London.
 The assessment days include a one-to-one discussion with a partner on a current legal issue and a verbal reasoning test.
 There's also an hour-long interview with a partner and a member of HR that focuses on a candidate's commercial awareness and ability to match certain competencies.

 Rounding off proceedings is an informal lunch with various partners, solicitors and trainees.
 Sacha Pickering tells us “this isn't part of the assessment,” though attendees are asked to give feedback on the candidates.